jacobsoo/J-Hunter/README.md

 # J-Hunter
-This is just a page to track the malicious malware.
+This is just a page to track the malicious malware/docs that i've analysed during my free time.

 **Windows**
 - [Windows Malware](Windows)